610265158/Peppa_Pig_Face_Landmark/README.md

 run `python demo.py --cam_id 0` use a camera
 or  `python demo.py --video test.mp4`  detect for a video
 or  `python demo.py --img_dir ./test`  detect for images dir no track
-or  `python demo.py --video test.mp4 --mask True` if u want a face mask

 ## How to train